 Supplemental Liquidity Providers

-Supplemental liquidity providers (SLPs) are electronic, high volume members incented to add liquidity on the NYSE and NYSE MKT.
-All NYSE and NYSE MKT stocks are eligible, but not all have SLPs.
+Supplemental liquidity providers (SLPs) are electronic, high volume members incented to add liquidity on the NYSE.
+All NYSE stocks are eligible, but not all have SLPs.
 Supplemental liquidity providers are primarily found in more liquid stocks with greater than one million shares of average daily volume.
 They’re required to maintain a bid or offer at the National Best Bid or Offer (NBBO) in each assigned security at least 10 percent of the trading day.

 Floor brokers are employees of member firms who execute trades on the exchange floor on behalf of the firm's clients.
 They act as agents, buying and selling stock for the public (institutions, hedge funds, broker/dealers).
-Floor brokers are physically present on the trading floor and are active participants during NYSE and NYSE MKT’s opening and closing auctions, as well as throughout the trading day.
+Floor brokers are physically present on the trading floor and are active participants during NYSE's opening and closing auctions, as well as throughout the trading day.